esphome/esphome-docs/components/light/neopixelbus.rst

 It is very similar to the :doc:`fastled` platform.
 In fact, most addressable lights are supported through both light platforms.
-The difference is that they use different libraries: While the fastled platform uses the `FastLED <https://github.com/FastLED/FastLED>`__ library, this integration uses the `NeoPixelBus <https://github.com/Makuna/NeoPixelBus/>`__ library internally.
+The difference is that they use different libraries: while the fastled platform uses the `FastLED <https://github.com/FastLED/FastLED>`__ library, this integration uses the `NeoPixelBus <https://github.com/Makuna/NeoPixelBus/>`__ library internally.